cellmaxtechnologies/.github/profile/README.md

-# README for Code at Cellmax
+# Welcome to Code at Cellmax

+**Innovative Solutions for Our Internal Use**

-Welcome to "Code at Cellmax", a suite of software developed at Cellmax Technologies AB.
-This brief guide outlines essential information for our developers.
+Thank you for visiting "Code at Cellmax", our suite of cutting-edge software solutions developed exclusively for internal use at Cellmax Technologies AB.

-## License File Inclusion

-Each new repository in the "Code at Cellmax" suite must include our proprietary license agreement.
-This should be added as a file named `LICENSE.txt` in the root directory of the repository.

-## Contribution Guidelines
+## About Us

-- **Branching**: Create a new branch for each feature or bug fix.
-- **Testing**: Thoroughly test your changes.
-- **Documentation**: Update relevant documentation to reflect your changes.

-## Pull Requests and Reviews

-- Submit your changes through pull requests.
-- Await code review and approval before your changes are merged into the main branch.
+At Cellmax Technologies AB, we take pride in developing software solutions that power our organization's success.
+Our focus is on delivering innovation and efficiency for our internal operations.

-## Support
+## Contact Us

-If you require assistance or have questions, please contact the owner of this GitHub account at developer@cellmax.com, who handles IT support for our development projects.
+For inquiries or to learn more about our work, please feel free to contact the developer at Cellmax:

+- **Contact**: developer@cellmax.com

+We appreciate your interest in our work, and if you'd like to explore how we operate, we welcome your inquiries.